MyDumper's logo MyDumper's logo

 --csv

 Automatically enables –load-data and set variables to export in CSV format.
+This option will be deprecated on future releases use –format

 --fields-terminated-by